Understanding Your Paternity Test Result

 The DNA test report explained

-Upon receipt of your DNA test samples in our laboratory, the DNA supplied will be sequenced to extract the specific genetic markers, 21 in total.
+Upon receipt of your DNA test samples, the DNA supplied will be sequenced to extract the specific genetic markers, 21 in total.
 The genetic markers are simply represented in a table with each marker listed.
 The individual locations or markers are referred to as genetic loci, and there are sixteen distinct loci locations in each human’s genetic makeup*.

 Your DNA test report from EasyDNA will show you two columns of results from your specific DNA test.
 In each human’s genetic makeup, there exist two unique sets of chromosomes: one group inherited from the mother’s side, and the other from the father’s.
 Each locus on the chromosome is represented by two numbers representing the size of the allele.